We accept PayPal, Visa & Mastercard

 BBC Television Directing program in 1976 and has subsequently

-directed more than 150 television dramas.
+directed over 200 dramas for the screen.
 He has developed his unique

 approach to television and film acting as a separate discipline, and